Photo: Stocksy United

-For an affordable option, Baum recommends the Ikea Langur Junior high chair—it can transition between a high chair and a toddler chair, includes a footrest, and costs only $81.
+For an affordable option, Baum recommends this 3-in-1 transitional Panda Ear high chair—it can transition between a high chair and a toddler chair, includes a footrest, and costs under $80.

 If you have gotten into a situation where you need to wean off a bad habit like tablets or phones in the high chair, “a book is better than a screen,” she says.
 Bringing a puppet or a special stuffed animal “guest” to the table would be even better.